peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-An arbitrary-precision decimal number with the same value as "dbl".
+An arbitrary-precision decimal number with the same value as  <i>dbl</i>
+.

 <a id="FromEFloat_PeterO_Numbers_EFloat"></a>
 ### FromEFloat